 - Due to the intended use of the TOE, it must be shown to be highly resistant to penetration attacks.
 This assurance requirement is achieved by the AVA_VAN.5 component. - Independent vulnerability analysis is based on highly detailed technical information.
-The main intent of the evaluator analysis is to determine that the TOE is resistant to penetration attacks performed by an attacker possessing high attack potential. - AVA_VAN.5 has dependencies to ADV_ARC.1 "Security Architectural Design", ADV_FSP.2 "Security-enforcing functional specification", ADV_TDS.3 "Basic modular design", ADV_IMP.1 s Version 2.0 Page 56 of 66
+The main intent of the evaluator analysis is to determine that the TOE is resistant to penetration attacks performed by an attacker possessing high attack potential. - AVA_VAN.5 has dependencies to ADV_ARC.1 "Security Architectural Design", ADV_FSP.2 "Security-enforcing functional specification", ADV_TDS.3 "Basic modular design", ADV_IMP.1

-- "Implementation representation of the TSF", AGD_OPE.1 "Operational user guidance", AGD_PRE.1 "Preparative procedures". - 227 All these dependencies are satisfied by EAL5. - 228 It has to be assumed that attackers with high attack potential try to attack Security ICs like smart cards used for digital signature applications or payment systems.
+- "Implementation representation of the TSF", AGD_OPE.1 "Operational user guidance", AGD_PRE.1 "Preparative procedures". - 225 All these dependencies are satisfied by EAL5. - It has to be assumed that attackers with high attack potential try to attack Security ICs like smart cards used for digital signature applications or payment systems.
 Therefore, specifically AVA_VAN.5 was chosen in order to assure that even these attackers cannot successfully attack the TOE.